-Perhaps you’ve seen the error above.
+Perhaps you’ve seen the error above where Postgres is complaining about trying to alter a table column adding not null.
 The problem is simple, you already have rows in the table and you’re creating a column that doesn’t allow nulls.
 Since there isn’t a default value,

 null would be giving to that column on existing rows, but that violates the